Today we talk about 3 ways to hack your nutrition to get exponential health benefits.

 - 1 teaspoon of raw apple cider vinegar.

-We suggest making a big pitcher of this to keep in the fridge during those hot summer months.
+I make a big pitcher of this and keep it in the fridge in the summer.

-So now we want to know, have you ever tried any of these nutrition hacks, and if so, what have you noticed?
+So now I want to know, have you ever tried any of these nutrition hacks, and if so, what have you noticed?

 Do you have any additional nutrition hacks to share with our tribe?